My Approach

 What is Human Givens therapy?

-Central to Human Givens therapy is the idea that all human beings have a clear set of emotional needs, including the need for security, intimacy, social connection, choices in our lives, self-esteem, meaning and purpose.
+Central to Human Givens therapy is the idea that all human beings have a clear set of psychological or emotional needs – including the need for security, social connection, choice, self-esteem, a sense of achievement, meaning and purpose.

-Another ‘given’ is that every one us has a set of innate resources to help us meet these needs.
-These include being able to empathise and connect with other people, learn, problem-solve and use our imagination to picture how things might be different.
+Another given is that we all have a set of inner resources to help us meet these needs.
+These include being able to empathise and connect with other people, learn, problem-solve, and use our imagination to picture how things might be different, so we can plan how to get there.

 Read More

-These essential human needs and resources are what ‘make us tick’.
-And when our emotional needs are not being met in balance, or our resources not used properly, that’s when we suffer emotional distress.
+These essential human needs and resources are what make us tick.
+And when our emotional needs are not being met in balance, or our resources not used properly, emotional distress can develop.

 The Human Givens approach helps us to see, quickly, where someone’s life isn’t working well.
-It focuses on allowing clients to identify precisely where their essential emotional needs aren’t being met, and helps them get those needs met by using their own inner resources in new ways.
+It allows clients to identify precisely where their emotional needs aren’t being met, and supports them in meeting those needs by using their own inner resources in new ways.

-Human Givens therapy is brief and effective solution-focussed therapy, and is the first truly bio-psycho-social model of psychotherapy.
-Many clients experience positive change from the very first session, and most need somewhere between 5 and 8 sessions in total.
+Human Givens therapy is a brief and effective solution-focused approach, and the first truly bio-psycho-social model of psychotherapy.
+Many clients report very early positive change, and most need between 5 and 20 sessions in total, with fewer often needed for simple phobias and some trauma presentations.

-Sessions involve psychological interventions including brief solution-focused therapy, relaxation and guided imagery, as well as identifying practical solutions and co-creating strategies for change.
+Work typically involves psychological interventions including brief solution-focused therapy, relaxation and guided imagery, alongside identifying practical solutions and co-creating strategies for change.

 The Human Givens Institute is accredited by the Professional Standards Authority for Health and Social Care.